mstukalo/mountains_and_passes/README.md

 Points in Westra folder are taken from http://westra.ru/passes/

-Points in Himalaya/Nepal/Langtang are taken from different maps.
-Langtang peaks and saddles most accurate.kml in MY OPINION is most accurate for now.
+Points in Himalaya/Nepal/Langtang are taken from different maps. https://github.com/mstukalo/mountains_and_passes/blob/master/Himalaya/Nepal/Langtang/Langtang%20peaks%20and%20saddles%20most%20accurate.kml in MY OPINION is most accurate for now.